Decentral-America/provider-cubensis/provider/readme.md

 ### Basic example

-Now your application is ready to work with Waves Platform.
+Now your application is ready to work with DCCPlatform.
 Let's test it by implementing basic functionality.

 For example, we could try to authenticate user and transfer funds: